Immigrating to Canada as a Self-Employed Professional

 Yes.
 There is no checklist of factors that the visa officer will consider when exercising his or her discretion.
 You have to put forward facts that you believe show that you can become economically established in Canada.
-In our experience, the key factor for a positive decision is having a solid financial record and availability of funds to become economically established in Canada.
+In our experience, the key factor for a positive decision is having a solid financial record and the availability of funds to become economically established in Canada.
 Thus, the more money you have, the better your chances of becoming economically established in Canada.
 If you have significant financial assets, be sure to provide as much evidence of these assets as you can, including bank statements, investment statements, tax returns, properties and so forth.

 4. How long will it take to receive a permanent residence?

 While the processing times vary, in our experience, it usually takes from 1 year to 2.5 years to process your application under this stream.
 However, the good news is that you may apply for a work permit to arrive in Canada earlier to start your business while waiting for the outcome of your permanent residence application.

 5. Are there any further conditions I have to satisfy once I arrive in Canada?

 How We Can Help